 Unfortunately, the timeshare exit strategies listed thus far are not too promising.
 Rescinding your timeshare or giving it back to the resort will only work under certain circumstances.
 Selling and renting out your timeshare often delivers disappointing results.

-The growing number of unhappy timeshare owners is why we now have the timeshare cancellation industry.
+The growing number of unhappy timeshare owners is why we now have this cancellation industry.
 Timeshare exit services have recently become a hot commodity because they have worked for many people.

 So, what is a timeshare exit company?
 It's a team of timeshare experts who develop exit strategies for their customers.
 Their solutions are customized to meet the unique needs of each customer.

 As you can tell, getting out of a timeshare obligation is far from easy.
-There are very few routes to take towards timeshare freedom, but you must follow one of these strategies if you hope to reach it.
+There are very few routes to take toward timeshare freedom, but you must follow one of these strategies to achieve it.
 Choose which method best suits your needs.

-While the timeshare developer may go above and beyond to keep you tied down to your agreement, you are now aware that you can cut ties with them for good.
-You don't have to endure the unbearable stress of unwanted timeshare ownership anymore.
+While the timeshare developer may go above and beyond to keep you tied to your agreement, you are now aware that you can cut ties with them for good.
+You no longer have to endure the unbearable stress of unwanted timeshare ownership.